kliment/Printrun/README.md

 You can run Printrun directly from source, as there are no packages available yet.
 Fetch and install the dependencies using

-1. `sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-tornado python-setuptools python-libxml2 python-gobject`
+1. `sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-tornado python-setuptools python-libxml2 python-gobject avahi-daemon libavahi-compat-libdnssd1`
-2. `sudo apt-get install avahi-daemon python-avahi tornado`
+2. `sudo easy_install pybonjour tornado`
 3. `sudo easy_install https://github.com/D1plo1d/py-mdns/archive/master.zip`

 ### Fedora 15 and newer (untested)